xcybersecx/Cybersecurity-Labs/15-privilege-escalation-using-linpeas-2nd-try/README.md

 *Figure 15. `whoami` returned `root`, and I started LinPEAS using the shell.*

-LinPEAS started and displayed its banner and legend.
-I kept the output, including extensive file lists and system configuration results, as reconnaissance evidence rather than declaring every highlighted path a confirmed vulnerability.
+LinPEAS started successfully.
+I worked through its coloured output, which included extensive file listings and system configuration details.
+There was a lot to take in, and I was beginning to see how much the account I was using could affect what I saw.

 ![Figure 16: LinPEAS starting in the Samba-derived session.](images/16-samba-linpeas-banner.png)